How to Compare IT Consulting Firms: Key Factors to Consider

 2. Location

-Whether you’re looking at nearshore European partners or offshore ones, it’s worth thinking about everyday practicalities like time zone overlap, language comfort, and how easy it is to meet in person when needed.
+Whether you are looking at nearshore European partners or offshore ones, the everyday practicalities decide how the engagement runs: time zone overlap, language comfort, and how easy it is to meet in person when needed.
+Most shortlists end up containing three provider types, and each resolves those practicalities differently.

 3. Cost Structure